We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 - Anyone looking for a "plug it in and walk away" solution

-If you want to see whether this approach makes sense for your operation, I would suggest:
+If you want to see whether this approach makes sense for your operation:

-- Identify the highest-friction workflows -- where are you spending the most time on manual handoffs, export-import cycles, or fighting tool limitations?
-Those are the best candidates for replacement.
+- Find the highest-friction workflows.
+Where are you spending the most time on manual handoffs, export-import cycles, or fighting tool limitations?
+Those are the best candidates to replace.

 The switch was worth it for us.
 The $4,400/month in savings is real.
 So is the four weeks it took to build the system properly.
 Both things can be true.